-For many, indeed, the language of the Internet "is" English.
-There was a headline in The New York Times in 1996 which said simply: "World, Wide, Web: 3 English Words".
-The article, by Michael Specter, went on to say: "If you want to take full advantage of the Internet there is only one real way to do it: learn English".
-He did acknowledge the arrival of other languages: "As the Web grows", he said, "the number of people on it who speak French, say, or Russian will become more varied and that variety will be expressed on the Web.
-That is why it is a fundamentally democratic technology", he said, "but it won't necessarily happen soon."
+For many, indeed, the language of the Internet 'is' English.
+There was a headline in The New York Times in 1996 which said simply: 'World, Wide, Web: 3 English Words'.
+The article, by Michael Specter, went on to say: 'if you want to take full advantage of the Internet there is only one real way to do it: learn English'.
+He did acknowledge the arrival of other languages: 'As the Web grows', he said, 'the number of people on it who speak French, say, or Russian will become more varied and that variety will be expressed on the Web.
+That is why it is a fundamentally democratic technology', he said, 'but it won't necessarily happen soon.'

 Well, the evidence is growing that this conclusion was wrong.
 With the Internet's globalization, the presence of other languages has steadily risen.
 By the mid-1990s, a widely quoted figure was that about 80% of the Net was in English.
-This figure derived from the first major study of language distribution on the Internet, carried out in 1997 by Babel, a joint initiative of the Internet Society and Alis Technologies.
+People were acknowledging the first major study of language distribution on the Internet, carried out in 1997 by an organization called, believe it or not, Babel, a joint initiative of the Internet Society and Alis Technologies.
 This showed English well ahead, but with several other languages entering the ring - notably German, Japanese, French, and Spanish.

 Since then, the estimates for English have been steadily falling.
 Some commentators are now predicting that before long the Web (and the Internet as a whole) will be predominantly non-English, as communications infrastructure develops in Europe, Asia, Africa, and South America.
-A recent Global Reach survey estimated that people with Internet access in non-English-speaking countries increased between 1995 and 2000 from 7 million to 136 million.
+Listen to these results of a recent Global Reach survey.
+They estimated that people with Internet access in non-English-speaking countries increased between 1995 and 2000 from 7 million to 136 million.
 In 1998, there was another surprise: the number of newly created Web sites not in English passed the total for newly created sites that were in English.
-And at a conference on Search Engine Strategies in London in 2000, a representative of Alta Vista was predicting that by the end of 2002 less than 50% of the Web would be in English.
+And at a conference on Search Engine Strategies in London last year, Alta Vista were predicting that by 2002 less than 50% of the Web would be in English.
 In certain parts of the world, the local language is already dominant.
-According to one Japanese Internet author, Yoshi Mikami, 90% of Web pages in Japan are already in Japanese.
+According to one Japanese Internet author Yoshi Mikami, 90% of Web pages in Japan are already in Japanese.